Frequently Asked Questions

 - What trademarks does UNC-Chapel Hill own?
 Are all of UNC-Chapel Hill’s trademarks shown on the brand sheet?

-- A list of UNC-Chapel Hill’s trademarks can be found in the brand sheet.
+- A list of UNC-Chapel Hill’s trademarks can be found in the logo sheet.
 The marks shown are the most frequently utilized.
 It is not an exhaustive list of all trademarks owned by the University.

 The language and logos protected by the University include, but are not limited to, the words “University of North Carolina”, “North Carolina” , “Carolina”, “UNC”, “Tar Heels”, “Heels” and logos of the Old Well, the University seal, the interlocking NC, the Tar Heel foot and the Strutting Ram.